Senna During Breastfeeding: Safety And Health Benefits

 Image: Shutterstock

-Recent studies have revealed that there is no harm in taking senna for the short term while nursing.
+Recent studies state that there is no harm in taking senna in recommended amounts for the short term while nursing.
 The constituents and properties of the laxative as a stool softener do not cross into breast milk produced, and thus it does not cause issues such as diarrhea to babies whose mothers take senna herbal or dietary supplements.

 Although other research shows that trace amounts of senna may cross into breast milk, it does not seem to cause any problem for nursing babies.
 If mothers use the laxative always within recommended amounts, senna should not change the frequency or consistency of infants’ stools (3).